VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-messaging/04-deploy-to-openshift.md

 For the deployment to OpenShift we are using the [Fabric8](https://fabric8.io/) tool through the `fabric8-maven-plugin` which is configured in our ``pom.xml``{{open}} (found in the `<profiles/>` section).
 Configuration files for Fabric8 are contained in the ``src/main/fabric8``{{open}} folder mentioned earlier.

 After the Maven build as finished, it will typically take less than 20 sec for the application to be available.
-To verify that everything is started run the following command and wait for it to report replication controller "fruits-s2i-1" successfully rolled out:
+To verify that everything is started run the following command and wait for it to report replication controller successfully rolled out:

-``oc rollout status dc/fruits``{{execute}}
+``oc rollout status dc/rhoar-training``{{execute}}

-You should see output in the console similar to `replication controller "fruits-1" successfully rolled out`.
-Then you can either go to the OpenShift web console and click on the route or click [here](http://fruits-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com)
+You should see output in the console similar to `replication controller "rhoar-training" successfully rolled out`.
+Then you can either go to the OpenShift web console and click on the route or click [here](http://rhoar-training-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com)

-You should see the web application with two fruits listed.
-The buttons still do not work because we didn't implement those functionalities but you should still see them.
+You should see the same web application as before.
+The scheduled Producer will continue to deploy messages so clicking refresh should change the values shown every 3 seconds.

 ## Congratulations

-You have now learned how to deploy a Spring Boot application to OpenShift Container Platform.
-This concludes the first learning scenario for Spring Boot.
+You have now learned how to deploy a Spring Boot JMS application and a JBoss AMQ resource to the OpenShift Container Platform.

 Click Summary for more details and suggested next steps.